modichirag/GPT-opt/README.md

 squeue --format="%.18i %.9P %.30j %.8u %.8T %.10M %.9l %.6D %R" --me
 ```

-# FineWeb Dataset
+# Paper Plots
 Use the configuration `configs/gpt-Large-fine1B.yaml`.
+This uses the FineWeb dataset, and a larger GPT model.
 These runs will take longer, so we recommend dividing them into separate slurm jobs.
 E.g., comment out all the methods except one, the `./submit.sh configs/gpt-Large-fine1B.yaml`, observe the slurm log file until training has begun (`Training with optimizer...`), then uncomment the next method and submit again.
 You may also wish to reduce the `#SBATCH --time` in `submit.sh`.